redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 # Deploy a Bare Metal cluster via jetlag from a non-standard lab, BYOL (Bring Your Own Lab), quickstart

 Assuming you received a set of machines, this guide will walk you through getting a bare-metal cluster up in your allocation.
-For purposes of the guide, the systems will be Dell r660s and r670s all with RHEL 9.2 installed.
-The recommended way to use jetlag is directly off a bastion machine.
+For purposes of the guide, the systems will be Dell r660s and r760s with RHEL 9.2 installed.
 In a BYOL, due to the non-standard interface names and NIC PCI slots, we have to craft jetlag's inventory file by hand.
+In other words, if the machine types are not homogeneous, then you will have to manually edit the inventory file to correct any NIC names.
+Therefore, we recommend to group machines wisely to be the cluster's control-plane and worker nodes.

-The bastion machine needs 2 interfaces:
+The recommended way to use jetlag is directly off a bastion machine, where the bastion machine needs 2 interfaces:
 - The interface connected to the network, i.e., with an IP assigned, a L3 network.
 This interface usually referred to as *lab_network* as it provides the connectivity into the bastion machine.
 - The control-plane interface, from which the cluster nodes are accessed (this is a L2 network, i.e., it does not have an IP assigned).

 The cluster machines need (at least) 1 interface:
 - The control-plane interface, from which other cluster nodes are accessed.

-Since each node's NIC is on a L2 network, we can choose whichever L2 network to use as the control-plane network.
+Since each node's NIC is on a L2 network, we can choose whichever L2 network is available as the control-plane network.

 _**Table of Contents**_